-The official languages are English and French (predominantly in Quebec).
+The official languages are English and French (spoken predominantly in Quebec).

 No vaccinations are necessary for travel to Canada.
-Rabies is a problem and can be spread by a bite from small animals such as racoons and bats.
 Medical care is excellent, but expensive, so medical insurance is advised.

 There is no service charge added to restaurant bills in Canada and staff expect a tip of around 15 percent.
 Hairdressers and taxi drivers are also usually tipped at the same rate, while bellhops, doormen, porters and similar service providers at hotels, airports and stations are generally paid C$1 per item of luggage carried.
 Tour guides and bus drivers should generally receive C$3-C$5 per day.
 It has become more common for places with counter service to display 'tip jars', but in such cases tipping is not necessary.

 Most visits to Canada are trouble-free.
 The country is politically stable, but does share the common international risk of terrorism.
 There have been no recent terrorism events.
 The crime rate is low, but travellers are advised to take sensible precautions to safeguard their belongings, as they would anywhere.
 Canada is prone to tornadoes between May and September.

 Smoking bans have been implemented in Canada in enclosed public places such as restaurants, bars and shopping malls.

 Vancouver, Toronto, Calgary and Montreal are the main business centres.
-English is the language of business except in French-speaking Quebec, where all written material and business cards should be in French as a result.
+English is the language of business except in French-speaking Quebec, where all written material and business cards should be in French.
 Business cards are not traditionally exchanged during an initial meeting, but at some appropriate time thereafter; it is best to wait for the host to offer theirs first.